Renault Cléon-Fonte engine: DAF and Volvo

 Renault supplied the 1108 cc Cléon-Fonte to DAF, who dubbed it the B110 and used it in their DAF 55 model.
+DAF also made a higher output version with a different cam, distributor, and carb jetting which they dubbed the BR110.
 Renault later also supplied the 1289 cc engine, which DAF named the B130 and offered as an alternative to the B110 in the DAF 66.
 After Volvo took over DAF, they launched the Volvo 66, which was a rebadged DAF 66, with the same engine options.
-When the Volvo 300 series was launched, the 1108 cc engine was dropped, while the 1289 cc version, called the B13 in the Volvo, carried over and a 1397 cc B14 Cléon-Fonte option was added.
+When the Volvo 300 series was launched it featured a 1397 cc B14, although in some markets a 1289 cc version, called the B13, was also available.

 Ford

 Ford do Brasil acquired manufacturing rights for the Cléon-Fonte engine when they took over Willys' Brazilian operation in the late 1960s.
 The engine was part of the Renault-based "Projeto M" (Project M) joint venture between Willys do Brasil and Renault, which came to market as the Ford Corcel in 1968.
 The first engines from Ford displaced 1289 cc.
 This was later increased, first to 1372 cc, then to 1555 cc.

 In 1983 Ford designed a new cylinder head for the engine, and made some internal changes.
 They named the result the Ford CHT engine.
 When it debuted in 1983 in the Brazilian MkIII Escort, the CHT was offered in 1555 cc and 1341 cc sizes, with a 997 cc version coming later with changes to Brazilian taxes on vehicles.